The 2020 Program Guide will be available online and via USPS mail in early March, 2020.

 Yes, and you’ll need to contact us at firstname.lastname@example.org or 970-349-2571 to do it.
 Here’s our policy:

 If it is within 7 days of an event, you may not change events.

 As availability allows and if it is 7 days or more before the start of an event, you may change events:

 Unless the event description specifically states that transportation is provided, you’ll meet at your class location and your leader will split the class into 2-4 carpools.
-You may be asked to drive and take other students in your vehicle, and you will follow the leader to your event.
+You may be asked to drive and take other guests in your vehicle, and you will follow the leader to your event.
 If you do not have a vehicle, you will be able to ride with someone else.

 If you are participating in outdoor events, bring rain gear, warm layers, hat, gloves, hiking shoes/boots (broken-in please!), insect repellent, sunscreen, snacks, and water.
 If your event extends over the lunch or dinner hour, bring a snack/sack meal.
 Your hike description may also suggest bringing river-crossing shoes or sandals, and hiking poles.

 Supplies for art classes are provided, but you may want to bring a portable camp chair for field events.

 If your event requires any specialty equipment (i.e. photo classes), it will be listed in your event description.